2018 Slovak local elections: Bratislava

+1 2 OĽaNO, SaS, Sme rodina, KDH, OKS, NOVA, Zmena zdola, DÚS;

 Košice

 The previous mayor, 2014-elected Richard Raši (SMER-SD), resigned from office after his appointment to new government as Deputy Prime Minister.
 Responsibility for the mayor office was taken over by Martin Petruško (SMER-SD).
 The campaign was influenced by rumored child harassment scandal of opposition candidate, Jaroslav Polaček that caused his loss of support from few major political parties.
 These rumors were later demented and Polaček won the election.

 Out of 22 new elected mayors of boroughs were 13 independent candidates, 7 candidates with the support of different centre-right coalitions - each with Freedom and Solidarity and Christian Democratic Movement, 1 candidate of Direction – Social Democracy and 1 from Party of the Romani Coalition.